 Thankfully, these shells passed the test and will definitely be taking the place of cheesy versions from here on out.
 My stomach couldn’t be more thrilled either.

 - Next, bring a pot of water to a boil and add shells and a pinch of sea salt.
 Stir once and cook according to package instructions.
-Also, preheat oven to 375.
+Also, preheat oven to 375 degrees F (190 C).

 - While the shells are cooking, add tofu to a food processor and pulse a couple times to break it up.
 Then add pesto, a healthy pinch of sea salt, dairy-free mozzarella shreds and mix until just combined.
 Taste a little and see if you need more salt or pesto.
 Then stir in roasted eggplant.

 - Once the shells are done, drain and let cool slightly.
-Pour 1/2 cup red sauce in the bottom of a 10-inch cast iron or 8×8 pan, then stuff shells with generous spoonfuls of filling.
+Pour 1/2 cup red sauce in the bottom of a 10-inch cast iron or 8×8 pan (amounts as original recipe is written // adjust if altering batch size), then stuff shells with generous spoonfuls of filling.

 - Arrange shells split side up in the pan and then top with remaining tomato sauce – they should be covered but not drowning.
 Bake for 35 minutes or until warm and bubbly.
 Serve immediately.
 These go great with Caesar salad, steamed broccoli and/or garlic bread.